AbdellahChehat/eng130_week1/README.md

 - First Presentation
 - We was assigned a group of 5 where we had to split the workload amount each other
 - Used as a judgement of how good we are at presenting work
+- I was incahrge of expalining the benefits of DevOps

 ![Unknown](https://user-images.githubusercontent.com/115224560/194595818-505c5bf1-8bf8-42aa-8e04-619168f02bf7.jpeg)